tuhinmallick/Stable-Diffusion-Inpaint/README.md

 The definition of the DataLoader used to train the inpainting model is defined in ```ldm/data/inpainting.py``` and was derived by the author's [inference script](https://github.com/CompVis/stable-diffusion/blob/main/scripts/inpaint.py) and several other resources like [this](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/dreambooth_inpaint).

 Both the training and validation dataloader, expect a csv file with three columns:  `image_path`,`mask_path`,`partition`.
+You can find a sample in `data/INPAINTING/example_df.csv` where one sample is used both for train and validation, just to show the overfit capabilities of SD and to ease the learning process.

-After that, you can create a custom configuration `*.yaml` file, and specify the paths under the data key (check the [default configuration](configs/latent-diffusion/inpainting_runaway_customTEMPLATE.yaml)).
+After that, you can create a custom configuration `*.yaml` file, and specify the paths under the data key (check the [default configuration](configs/latent-diffusion/inpainting_example_overfit.yaml)).

 #### **Example of training in a small custom dataset**
 ```